Shrek Forever After: Plot

-In a flashback, King Harold and Queen Lillian are about to sign the kingdom of Far Far Away over to Rumpelstiltskin ("Rumpel") in exchange for lifting the curse of their daughter, Princess Fiona – cursed to transform into an ogre nightly and locked in a tower until rescued by her "true love".
-Before signing, news arrives that she had been saved, and they cancel the deal.
-In the present, Rumpel has become an outcast and wishes that Fiona's rescuer, Shrek, was never born.
+In a flashback, King Harold and Queen Lillian have lost hope of their daughter, Princess Fiona, being freed from her curse after so many years of her being at the Dragon's Keep.
+Despite their deal with Fairy Godmother, they go to Rumpelstiltskin for help.
+He has a magical contract that will seemingly lift the curse if they give him the Kingdom of Far Far Away, but when Harold is about to sign it, a messenger reveals that Fiona has been rescued by Shrek.
+Ever since, Rumpelstiltskin has held a grudge against Shrek for ruining his plan.

-Meanwhile, Shrek has grown increasingly tired of being a family man and celebrity, longing for the days when he was feared and had privacy.
-While celebrating his children's first birthday in Far Far Away, an escalating series of mishaps injuring Shrek's ego causes him to walk out in anger and lash out at Fiona.
+In the present, Shrek has grown tired of being a family man and a celebrity, longing for the days when he was feared and had privacy.
+While he is celebrating his children's first birthday in Far Far Away, a series of mishaps leaves Shrek so angry that he storms out in a rage and lashes out at Fiona.
 Having witnessed the outburst, Rumpel follows Shrek into the forest and stages a scene of being in distress, prompting Shrek to help.

 Invited inside Rumpel's carriage, Shrek laments that he is no longer a "real ogre".
-Rumpel offers him a deal to receive a day as a "real ogre" in exchange for a day from his childhood.
+Rumpel offers him a deal to receive a day as a "real ogre" in exchange for a day from his childhood being erased.
 Shrek signs a contract fulfilling this wish, and is whisked away into an alternate reality.

-Now feared by the villagers, Shrek causes some lighthearted mischief, until he discovers that Fiona is a fugitive and his swamp is deserted and desolate.
-Captured by witches, Shrek is taken to Rumpel, who is now the king of Far Far Away.
-Rumpel reveals to Shrek that he took the day he was born, meaning Shrek never existed in this altered timeline.
-Consequently, Harold and Lillian were forced to sign the kingdom over to Rumpel, causing them to disappear.
+Now feared by villagers, Shrek causes some mischief until he discovers that Fiona is a fugitive and his swamp is deserted and desolate.
+Captured by witches, Shrek is taken to Rumpel, who is now the king of a dystopian Far Far Away.
+Rumpel reveals to Shrek that he had erased the day Shrek was born, meaning he never existed in this altered timeline.
+Consequently, Harold and Lillian signed the contract with Rumpel, which caused them to disappear.
 When the day ends, Shrek will cease to exist.